-TAIPEI, Taiwan - The Industrial Technology Research Institute (ITRI) Industrial Economics and Trend Research Center (IEK) hosted its annual seminar...
+TAIPEI, Taiwan - Taiwan’s Industrial Technology Research Institute (ITRI) integrates fuel cell technologies and drone applications...

 Micro LED is short for Micro Light Emitting Diode, and it can also be written as “ μLED.”
 The main difference between it and regular LED is of course size; however, there is still no standard measurement for the size dimensions that something must be in order to be considered Micro LED.
 Consequently, each manufacturer has their own representation of the criteria.
 Taking Epistar Corporation as an example, a regular LED chip is 200-300 micrometers, whereas a Mini LED (the predecessor to the Micro LED) is approximately 50-60 micrometers, and Micro LED is 15 micrometers.

 Cost and Mass Production are the only Challenges

 Because of the variation in size, each application is also different.
 Regular LEDs mainly are used for lighting and display backlighting modules.
 Meanwhile, Mini LEDs are also utilized in backlighting; however, they are used in high-end consumer products and automotive markets as well.
 For instance, Innolux Corporation’s AM miniLED is used in automobile display panels.
 As for Micro LED, the concepts behind its applications are completely different from the aforementioned ones.
 It is a completely new technology, and its rival technology is OLED.